Chris-pter/PostGIS-Plantation-GeoDB/docs/attribute_standardization.md

 3. **Spatial Reference:** All geometries are reprojected to the designated SRID for the specific estate (EPSG: 32650 or EPSG: 32649).

 ## Standardization by Layer
+- Each layer follows a consistent attribute schema and maintains referential integrity through primary and foreign key relationships.

 ## 1. Boundary Layer